CNC Foam Cutting: High-Precision, High-Volume Custom Foam Inserts

 One of the reasons CAD is such a popular industry solution for designing and cutting foam inserts is that it has the ability to automate 3D imagery and integrate different components of the same product in tandem with each other.

 At Potterton Pacs we use Computer Aided Design across many of our product ranges and bespoke creations.
-For example, we cut all our polystyrene, foam and plastics through the use of CNC cutting.
-Bespoke plastic cases with intricate foam inserts are cut with precision, using the exact dimensions of the equipment that needs protecting.
+For example, we cut a high proportion of our presentation foam inserts with the use of CNC cutting.
+Plastic carry cases with custom foam inserts are cut with precision, using the exact dimensions of the products or equipment that need protecting.

 The more technical foam materials we convert are usually but not exclusively:

 Polyurethane foam, also known as PU foam: Polyurathane/PU foam is usually medium density open cells foams.
-This kind of foam is ideal for foam inserts to go into cases with custom cut outs for providing organisation for sample products or for presentation purposes.
+This kind of foam is ideal for custom foam for use as protective packaging foams inserts to go into cases or the clients packaging boxes with custom cut outs to provide organisation of products.
 This foam is well suited to items which are not too heavy or do not require the highest level of protection.

 Polyethylene foam, also known as PE foam: Polethylene/PE foam is a closed-cell foam which is very firm (high density).
 It is also a very resilient foam which provides chemical and water-resistant properties, whilst also offering the highest protection against damage, vibration dampening and insulation.
 It is commonly used for heavier bulkier items that need protective packaging solutions such as tool kits and industrial or commercial items.